 Stockman's is located in Churchill County, Nevada, approximately one hour from Reno, Nevada.
-Stockman's primarily serves the local market of Fallon and surrounding areas, including the nearby Naval Air Station, which is the Navy's premier air training facility, informally referred to as the "Top Gun" school.
+Stockman's primarily serves the local market of Fallon and surrounding areas, including the nearby Fallon Naval Air Station, which is the Navy's premier air training facility, informally referred to as the "Top Gun" school.
 In addition to its casino, Stockman's offers a bar, fine-dining restaurant and coffee shop.
-In 2018, we completed numerous external improvements to the property, including a new porte cochère.
-In late 2019, we completed a significant renovation and rebranding of the Stockman's steakhouse.